FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/digest/terminal-values-cognitive-liberty.md

 created-on: 2023-09-15T17:01:01.677Z
 updated-on: 2023-09-15T17:01:01.686Z
 published-on: 2023-09-15T17:01:01.693Z
-f_issue: 1
+issue: 1
-f_article: 2
+: 2
-f_description: Your inalienable right to live rent-free inside your own head
+description: Your inalienable right to live rent-free inside your own head
-f_image:
+image:
   url: /assets/images/DWD-Illustration-02.png
-f_author: Danny O'Brien
+author: Danny O'Brien
-f_author-profile:
+author-profile:
   url: /assets/images/dwd-profile-02.png
-f_author-bio: Danny O'Brien is Senior Fellow and DWeb Strategy at Filecoin Foundation and Filecoin Foundation for the Decentralized Web.
+author-bio: Danny O'Brien is Senior Fellow and DWeb Strategy at Filecoin Foundation and Filecoin Foundation for the Decentralized Web.
 He has been a tech journalist, developer and defender of online free speech, privacy and an open internet for more than 20 years, including over a decade's activism at the Electronic Frontier Foundation.
 tags: digest
-layout: "[digest].html"
 date: 2023-09-15T17:01:01.699Z
 seo:
   noindex: false